It opens your abdomen (belly), where urine leaves your body.

 - Empty your bag when it is ⅓ to ½ full.

 You can also ask your doctor if you can take vitamin C (about 500 to 1,000 milligrams) and a sugar-free blueberry pill daily.

-This will make the urine more acidic and can help prevent UTIs, decrease the smell (odor) of urine, and prevent skin damage.
+This will make the urine more acidic, help prevent UTIs, decrease the smell (odor) of urine, and avoid skin damage.

-A hernia is when a loop of intestine (intestine) pokes through a weak muscle area.
+A hernia is when a loop of the intestine (intestine) pokes through a weak muscle area.
 This causes a lump to form.
 Hernias often do not cause any symptoms.
-If you see a lump around your stoma, contact your doctor or nurse.
+Contact your doctor or nurse if you see a bow around your stoma.